 Before you venture into creating a long-term cryptocurrency investment portfolio, there are four critical questions you need to consider.

 1. What Is Your Risk Tolerance?

 To buy into or invest in cryptocurrencies for the long term, you need to have a high risk tolerance.
 Cryptocurrency values rise and fall drastically.
 Furthermore, there are no guarantees they will not end up collapsing.

 Take time to consider what would happen to you if all your cryptocurrency suddenly became worthless.
-Again, putting your money in cryptocurrency is speculating and not investing, per se.
+Again, putting your money in cryptocurrency is speculating.
 You can only hope that sometime in the future, you’ll be able to sell your coins for more than you paid for them.